Star Trek: First Contact: Box office

+Reception

-Critical responseFirst Contact garnered positive reviews on release.
-Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F. Ryan Gilbey of The Independent considered the film wise to dispense with the cast of The Original Series: "For the first time, a Star Trek movie actually looks like something more ambitious than an extended TV show," he wrote.
+First Contact garnered positive reviews on release.
+Review aggregator Rotten Tomatoes reported an approval rating of 93% based on 68 reviews, with an average rating of 7.40/10.
+The site's critics' consensus reads: "While fans of the series will surely appreciate it, First Contact is exciting, engaging, and visually appealing enough to entertain Star Trek novices."
+Audiences surveyed by CinemaScore gave the film a grade "A−" on scale of A to F.

+Ryan Gilbey of The Independent considered the film wise to dispense with the cast of The Original Series: "For the first time, a Star Trek movie actually looks like something more ambitious than an extended TV show," he wrote.
 Conversely, critic Bob Thompson felt that First Contact was more in the spirit of the 1960s television series than any previous installment.
 The Globe and Mail's Elizabeth Renzeti said that First Contact succeeded in improving on the "stilted" previous entry in the series, and that it featured a renewed interest in storytelling.
 Kenneth Turan of the Los Angeles Times wrote, "First Contact does everything you'd want a Star Trek film to do, and it does it with cheerfulness and style."
 Adrian Martin of The Age noted that the film was geared towards pleasing fans: "Strangers to this fanciful world first delineated by Gene Roddenberry will just have to struggle to comprehend as best they can," he wrote, but "cult-followers will be in heaven".
-The New York Times' Janet Maslin said that the "film's convoluted plot will boggle all but hard-core devotees" of the series, while Variety's Joe Leydon wrote that the film did not require intimate knowledge of the series and that fans and non-fans alike would enjoy the film.
-While Renzetti considered the lack of old characters from the previous seven movies a welcome change, Maslin said that without the original stars, "The series now lacks [...] much of its earlier determination.
+The New York Times' Janet Maslin thought that the film's "convoluted" plot would "boggle all but hard-core devotees" of the series, while Variety's Joe Leydon wrote that the film did not require intimate knowledge of the series and that fans and non-fans alike would enjoy the film.
+While Renzetti considered the lack of old characters from the previous seven movies a welcome change, Maslin said that "The series now lacks all of its original stars and much of its earlier determination.
 It has morphed into something less innocent and more derivative than it used to be, something the noncultist is ever less likely to enjoy."
 Conversely, Roger Ebert called First Contact one of the best Star Trek films, and James Berardinelli found the film the most entertaining Star Trek feature in a decade; "It has single-handedly revived the Star Trek movie series, at least from a creative point of view," he wrote.
+In The Times, Frakes was praised as a director by Geoff Brown for "steering through a tangled script without losing momentum".